-This blog is about the intersection of startups, leadership, and education.
-For over 16 years, I’ve been around startups as a professor, consultant, and mentor.
-During that time, I’ve gained keen insight into how entrepreneurs pursue business opportunities, build companies, and create value.
+For over 18 years, I’ve been around startups as an entrepreneur, educator, advisor, and mentor.
+During that time, I’ve gained keen insight into how entrepreneurs pursue business opportunities, build companies, and create economic value.

-When not working, I spend lots of time with my wife and kids, challenge myself with creating the perfect lawn, and continue trying to master the art of low-and-slow barbecue.
+When not working, I spend lots of time with my wife and kids, challenge myself to create the perfect lawn and garden, and continue trying to master the art of low-and-slow barbecue.
 I’m a baseball history buff, an indie rock junkie, and a mountain biking novice.
-I think my love for entrepreneurship stems from my fascination with the origins of almost everything.
+I think my love for entrepreneurship stems from a fascination with the origins of almost everything.

 I have an MBA in Entrepreneurship and Marketing from the Kellogg School of Management at Northwestern University, and a BA in Economics from the University of Illinois, Urbana-Champaign.
 As much as formal education has played a role in my life, I believe its future is on shaky ground as more practical, nimble, and relevant options arise.